VA Announces Changes to Benefits Regulation

 The Veterans’ Administration offers a Special Monthly Pension benefit to qualifying wartime veterans and surviving spouses of wartime veterans that is largely unknown.
 This Special Pension allows for veterans and surviving spouses who require the regular aid and attendance of another person to assist in eating, bathing, dressing, undressing, or taking care of the needs of nature to receive additional monetary benefits.
 It also includes individuals who are blind or a patient in a nursing home because of mental or physical incapacity.
-Assisted care in an assisted-living facility may also qualify.The additional money can help pay for care for the ailing loved one.
+Independent living and assisted care in an assisted-living facility may also qualify.The additional money can help pay for care for the ailing loved one.

 This is a “pension benefit” and is not dependent upon service-related injuries.
 This special pension benefit addresses the needs of the veterans and their surviving spouses who have non-service related disabilities and who require regular assistance with the activities of daily living.